-- Mangos: 2-3 for $1
+- Mangos: 2-4 for $1

 - Watermelons: 1 for $3-$6

-- Lettuce: $.50/head
+- Lettuce: $.50-$1/head

 ATMs, banks and money

 Hospital Misereor in Gualaquiza is a very modern and well-equipped hospital.
 They have a natural birthing room.
 Most healthcare/treatment is free there.
-Purchasing travel health insurance is probably not necessary.
-No vaccines are mandatory for travelling to Ecuador.
+Purchasing travel health insurance is not required.
+No vaccines are mandatory for traveling to Ecuador.
 Yellow fever/malaria/leishmaniasis/etc are not problems in this area.
-There may be a small bit of chikungunya or dengue but it is rare in this area and if you do get it, you’d recover fairly quickly on a fruitarian or even raw-till-4-style vegan diet (unless you have a severely compromised immune system).
+There is a (low) risk of chikungunya and dengue.
+There is a risk of contracting parasites from food and water in this area, it is very cheap to be tested for them in Gualaquiza.
+There are both natural and more conventional treatments for parasites easily accessible.

-How can I make money? / Is it possible to make money there?
+Is it possible to make money there?

-A couple (non-residential okay) can have a baby in the country, and then both parents can apply for permanent residency based on their relationship to the child who will be a naturalized Ecuadorean citizen.
+A couple can have a baby in the country, and then both parents can apply for permanent residency based on their relationship to the child who will be a naturalized Ecuadorean citizen.
 Or, one can marry a Ecuadorean citizen.